RouxRC/gazouilleur/README.md

 You can also scroll down to the detailed [installation instructions below](#detailed-installation-instructions).

+_Note:_ There currently is no packaged version of Gazouilleur, but you can set it up as a system service thanks to Lunar^ by:
+- installing the virtualenv in /opt/gazouilleur/virtualenv
+- installing gazouilleur in /opt/gazouilleur/gazouilleur
+- copy the service file `gazouilleur.service` into `/etc/systemd/system/gazouilleur.service`

 ## Run Gazouilleur

  * Start, stop or restart the bot: